 Just about anything triggered these tantrums, from wanting a cup of water to his blanket not tucked in correctly.
 And the tantrums lasted for what seemed like forever, until he’d finally worn himself out and fell asleep (on the floor, no less).

 And forget about sleeping through the night.
 Instead, I heard him whimper throughout, all while waking up earlier than usual in a grumpy mood.

 9 ways to handle 2 year old bedtime tantrums

 Perhaps you can relate.
-You know all too well the frustration of just wanting to end the day rather than dealing with meltdowns.
+You know all too well the frustration of just wanting to end the day rather than handling meltdowns.
 It’s hard enough dealing with the inevitable tantrums that plague the toddler years, but another to deal with it at bedtime.

 You feel horrible hearing him so upset and angry when he should be sleeping peacefully.
 And of course, you can’t exactly enjoy those precious hours of alone time before heading to bed yourself.

-Thankfully… it worked.
-The tantrums stopped, and not just because I waited for a phase to pass, but because of these particular steps that anyone can take.
+Thankfully… they worked.
+The tantrums stopped, and not only because I waited for a phase to pass, but because of these particular steps that anyone can take.
 Check out what worked for me as well as several moms to stop the 2 year old bedtime tantrums:

 1. Don’t engage in a fight